VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 Virtual MIDI ports are quite handy, as they allow you to route MIDI messages between two software programs on your computer, mix multiple midi devices together, etc.

 **Arch Linux** (should work in other distros too): Make a file called `snd-seq-dummp.conf` in `/etc/modprobe.d/` and put `options snd-seq-dummy ports=4` in it.
 You may also need to use the application `a2jmidid` with the `-e` flag to route MIDI though Jack Audio applications, though most programs can use Jack for audio and ALSA for MIDI.
 Restart, and now you should have more virtual ports.
 You can check by looking though /dev for more midi devices.
+There's a lot of options here, as with all things Linux, so you should probably read [some Wiki Pages](https://wiki.archlinux.org/title/Professional_audio#MIDI).

 **Windows:** use [Loop MIDI](http://www.tobias-erichsen.de/software/loopmidi.html) by Tobias Erichsen